gradle/gradle/design-docs/play-support.md

 - Build distribution image and zips, as per `play stage` and `play dist`
 - Integrate with the distribution plugin.

+#### Test cases
+- Public assets are packaged in a separate jar with a classifier of "assets".
+- Distribution zip contains:
+    - all content under a directory named "<play-application-name>-<version>"
+    - jar and assets jar in "lib".
+    - all runtime libraries in "lib".
+    - application script and batch file in "bin".
+    - application.conf and secondary routes files in "conf".
+    - any README file provided in conventional location "${projectDir}/README"
+- application script and batch file will successfully run play:
+    - can access a public asset
+    - can access a custom route

+#### Open Issues
+- A Play distribution zip, by default, contains a shared/docs directory with the scaladocs for the application.
+We'll need a scaladoc task wired in to duplicate this functionality.

 ### Implementation

 Play plugin: